ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 Sentence embeddings capture a text's lexical and semantic meaning in a high-dimensional vector space.
 If so, can we ascertain lexical differences between chosen and rejected responses _just_ by looking at text embeddings?

+One reason why this is important is due to synthetic data.
+I think that it is easier to generate synthetic pairs conditioned on lexical distance (as opposed to some quality-based metric).
+Maybe, there are some tasks and domains where generating with respect to cosine distances is plausible.

 ## Getting preference data

 First, I sampled preference data across different sources.